 Did you know that, according to the Cloud Industry Forum, the adoption rate in the UK has now reached 80%?
-67% of users have also said that that they expect that they’ll increase their use of cloud services throughout the coming year.
+67% of users have also said they expect to increase their use of cloud services throughout the coming year.

-If you’ve been thinking about whether you want to use cloud storage or traditional storage, then you’re probably curious about the differences between vSAN and SAN.
+If you’ve been thinking about using cloud or traditional storage, then you’re probably curious about the differences between vSAN and SAN.